 A surveyor will conduct inspections or examinations of ships to assess, monitor and report on the condition of ship structure, machinery, navigational equipment, safety equipment, radio equipment, cargo and cargo equipment.
 The equipment and structure that the surveyor inspects must meet the standards set by the ship’s flag state, port state control, classification society, marine insurance or the International Maritime Organisation (IMO), or a combination of these, depending on the type of survey carried out.

 A surveyor could also be called upon as an expert witness in court, to assist in examinations and to help investigate marine accidents.
-There is also an increasing call for external consultants who specialise in investigating damage to ship, equipment and cargo, keeping surveyors busy.
+There is also an increasing call for external consultants who specialize in investigating damage to ship, equipment and cargo, keeping surveyors busy.